Resource estimation

 Jobs submitted to quantum backends need to be designed to obtain sensible results within a realistic time.
 In principle, the resource requirements of an experiment can be estimated based on the circuits and the number of shots to be run.
-The effect of the noise may be predicted using an emulator equipped with a noise model that mimics the behavior of the real hardware.
-However, it is a good practice to step back and check the circuits before submitting to any quantum backends to consider the feasibility.
-InQuanto Protocols have methods that help the users perform such a circuit analysis for resource estimation.
+The effect of noise may be predicted using an emulator equipped with a noise model that mimics the behavior of the real hardware.
+However, it is good practice to consider the feasibility of executing the circuits before submitting to any quantum backends.
+InQuanto protocols have methods that help the user perform circuit analysis for resource estimation.

-This method quickly displays a summary of circuits to be run, and is a helpful tool for quickly checking the effect of the
+All shot based InQuanto protocols include the dataframe_circuit_shot() method.
+This method quickly displays a summary of the resources for the circuits to be run.
+It is a helpful tool for quickly checking the effect of the circuit optimization.
+Below is a simple example of resource estimation in a typical InQuanto workflow for the calculation of an expectation value.

 # Evaluate the Hamiltonian.